Jollyfella/hello-world/README.md

-# hello-world
+# Web Frontend work
-we'll I'm male and pretty tall
+when you need something visual and accessible